 Don’t dig the turtleneck?
 Wear a long sleeved shirt, buttoned up all the way up, instead.
 This can be layered almost just as easily as a turtleneck/skivvy.

-So you put in all this effort to create a thoughtfully constructed summer-meets-winter ensemble and then your coat comes along and hides all your hard work.
-Spring and autumn allow you to wear your (lighter) coats open like lush velvet curtains bordering a stage – the stage being your your body and the performance your outfit, of course.
+During the colder months, you put in all this effort to create a thoughtfully constructed ensemble and then your coat comes along and hides all your hard work.
+Spring and autumn allow you to wear your (lighter) coats open like lush velvet curtains bordering a stage — the stage being your your body and the performance your outfit, of course.

 Chunky cardigans are also perfect for those ambivalent months when the weather is a bit confused, and also don’t steal the outfit show.
 This works with your denim and leather jackets too.
 Or try a blazer for a more polished look.
 You don’t have to go “all the way” with your cardigan: try just draping it over your shoulders instead.

-Similarly you can wear a jumper draped over your shoulders and tied around your neck like a scarf.
+Similarly you can wear a jumper draped over your shoulders with the sleeves tied around your neck like a scarf.
 Ever since I watched the episode six, season four, of Broad City where Margo (an older witchy version of Abbi) fervently claims that you lose most of your body heat from your upper back, I was sold.

 But what about your scarf?
 Just because you’re up to your neck in jumpers doesn’t mean your scarves have to miss out.
 They too can get involved during those mid-temperature months — how about wearing a scarf as a wrap-around top, layered over a skivvy?
 It seems only fair if your jumper is acting as a scarf!